The Right to Buy Your Council House

 - If you have not completed after that, legal will send you a second warning notice, which after the end of the period we give you to complete, we can close your application.

-You may withdraw at any time in the process, whether or not you have said yes initially.
+You may withdraw at any time in the process.
 You can change your mind but if your application is closed and you wish to buy again at a later date, you will need to complete a new application form and start again.

 An independent valuer will calculate the valuation price.
 They will not include in the valuation price any improvements you have made which you have told us about in your application.
 You will not be charged for this valuation.
 You will be given this information in your Offer Notice.
 Should you disagree you may ask for the price to be re-determined by the district valuer.
 Whatever price they decide upon will be the purchase price if you go on to complete - whether it is higher or lower than the original valuation but you can of course withdraw at any point in the process.